Rocket Italian is one of the more popular online audio courses for learning Italian and has in many ways been a market leader now for over 15 years.

 There’s a great little extrinsic motivator built into the course that enables you to compete with other members and aim for ‘study streaks’.

 As you complete lessons and modules, as well as other course tasks, you receive points which move you up the ladder.
-You get awarded titles (similar to Duolingo) for reaching certain levels.
+You get awarded titles (similar to Duolingo or Babbel) for reaching certain levels.

 This is a handy way to stay motivated and to help encourage you to keep coming back.